Request An Appointment

 These are prominent veins in the rectum that can bleed.
 They can be internal or external.
 They can cause rectal bleeding when passing a bowel motion.
 Usually the blood is bright red, and can be seen on the toilet paper or in the pan.

-Haemorrhoids can be repaired by ligating with a type of rubber band (rubber band ligation), or by surgically removing them (haemorrhoidectomy).
+Haemorrhoids are a normal anatomical structure in the anal canal.
+There are internal and external haemorrhoids.
+Those that cause troublesome symptoms can be addressed by ligating with a type of rubber band (rubber band ligation for internal haemorrhoids only), or by surgically removing them (haemorrhoidectomy).
 Most of the time a colonoscopy will be required beforehand to rule out other causes of rectal bleeding.

 Haemorrhoids